MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/insights/segment-no-results.md

 Review all the rules and conditions for broken logic.
 Consider more complex contradictions across multiple attributes too, which requires more knowledge of the dataset.
 For example, Status = 1 AND StatusDescription = Inactive, while a status value of 1 always means it's active.

-The set operations of 'Union', 'Intersect' and 'Except' that are used to combine two rules are applied on the CustomerId returned by each rule.
-So depending on the expected outcome, please check if the CustomerId is part (or not) of the result of each rule evaluation.
+The set operations Union, Intersect, and Except that are used to combine two rules are applied on the CustomerId returned by each rule.
+So depending on the expected outcome, verify if the CustomerId is part (or not) of the result of each rule evaluation.

 ### Break down complexity